 By Sandra Weaver

 Eco-villages are the future.
-As people lose jobs and become disgruntled with the high cost of living, want to live in harmony with nature, and want a more social environment, community will flourish.
+As people lose jobs and become disgruntled with the high cost of living, the desire to live in harmony with nature and exist in a more naturally social community will flourish.

 Life is changing quickly as the economy, the financial markets, and the governments go through major debacles.
 If you think the government is going to save you, think again.
 The government is having a hard time saving itself.